ZarichDataSciences/EFA_SD78_GoldBadge_Challenges/README.md

 To accomplish there is a directory in the project titled 'KlaimsKlasses' that contains a parent class Klaim.cs and three child classes KarKlaim.cs, KHomeKlaim.cs and KTheftKlaim.cs.
 The program relies on a very basic form of polymorphism to pass data between the repo and the klaims klasses.

+Please note, there are NO initial claims.
+Claims MUST be manually entered to view.